gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 5. Create Kinesis stream and associate it with the Lambda function

+    5.0 How to create Kinesis stream and make it the event source for the lambda function [DOC]

-    5.1 Add the Kinesis stream with 'aws kinesis create-stream' command
+    5.1 Create Kinesis stream with 'aws kinesis create-stream' command

-    5.2 Add Kinesis stream as event source to Lambda function w/ 'aws lambda create-event-source-mapping'
+    5.2 Add Kinesis stream as event source to Lambda function w/ 'aws lambda create-event-source-mapping' 5.2.0 What we have

-    5.3 Test the Kinesis event stream is received by the Lambda function 5.3.0 Overview
+         5.2.1 Run 'aws lambda add-event-source' to add Kinesis stream as event source to function 'ProcessKinesisRecords'
+         5.2.2 Check the event source mappings for lambda function 'ProcessKinesisRecords'

+    5.3 Send test event to Kinesis
+         5.3.0 Overview
          5.3.1 Create event with 'aws kinesis put-record' and test event source mapping sends it to Lambda function

+    5.4 Test the Lambda function receives the event by inspecting the CloudWatch logs 5.4.0 Overview
+          5.4.1 Inspect CloudWatch log-group and log-stream-names in the console 5.4.2 Inspect CloudWatch log-group and log-stream-names with the 'aws logs' CLI

+---